MohamedBENIAICH/Java_Concurentiel/README.md

 ## Start up the system

+### 1. CLI

+Go to the java class file in the path RealTimeEventTicketingSystem/src/main/java/com/thilina_jayasinghe/w2052199/RealTimeEventTicketingSystem/cli/EventTicketingSystem.java in IntelliJ IDEA

+Run the class

+### 2. Web App

 Start the backend (Spring Boot) by going to the class RealTimeEventTicketingSystem/src/main/java/com/thilina_jayasinghe/w2052199/RealTimeEventTicketingSystem/RealTimeEventTicketingSystemApplication.java

 Run the application for the first time and check if the tables are created for configuration, vendors, customers and tickets in MySQL Workbench